-Decorative tiles - flower, bobble, cross, heart
+Decorative tiles - full flower, bobble, cross, heart

 Decorative and chunky, these tiles are the best of both worlds!
 Each is handmade and expect them to be perfectly imperfect – they are flat-ish but are meant as decorative tiles rather than to be grouted on to a wall (the choice is yours though if you fancy giving that a whirl!).